iamplus-sensiya/components-over-ai/readme.md

 ## About

 The term "design system" might bring to mind a pristine library of interface elements.
-Larva is not this kind of design system.
+Over.ai is not this kind of design system.
 It is more like a suite of tools that can be used to rapidly _build_ interface elements.
 The nature of serving an ever-growing number of brands with unique identities and rapidly changing business requirements necessitate this structure.

-Larva's architecture is designed to accommodate the unpredictable nature of the publishing industry, to serve many different brands and visual styles, and to fit in with PMC's core WordPress technology by providing tools that layer in a component API for PHP templating.
+Over.ai's architecture is designed to accommodate the unpredictable nature of the publishing industry, to serve many different brands and visual styles, and to fit in with PMC's core WordPress technology by providing tools that layer in a component API for PHP templating.

 ### Packages